Zhiyu-Wang-2021/chatbot-view/README.md

-the front end of our chatbot generator app
+Source code for the frontend of chatbot generation service

+Please see the development and user manuals in the "manuals" folder!